Master’s Advising FAQ

 - If your committee requested revisions to the thesis document, you must complete those revisions to the satisfaction of your advisor and/or thesis committee, depending on what was agreed upon at the defense.

-- Submit the “Completion of Thesis in an Approved Format” form to the Graduate Program Coordinator in the Geography Department.
+- Submit the signed “Completion of Thesis in an Approved Format” to the Master’s Advisor.

 - Submit a hardcopy of your signature page to Montezuma Publishing.